 Brand Storytelling Using Your Package Design

 Using visual elements of your brand in your package design is important, but there’s more to it than just that.
-When designing a product’s packaging, what it ends up looking like on the shelf can tell consumers a lot about what your product is.
+What your product’s packaging ends up looking like on the shelf can tell consumers a lot about your product.
 For example:

 Targeting your audience

-When designing the visual elements of the packaging, you should take into consideration your target audience.
+When designing the visual elements of brand packaging design, you should take into consideration your target audience.
 For example, packaging for kid products often uses large, bold typography and a colorful style, while products targeting career-oriented adults may use more elegant typography in a more minimal design.

 Conveying an experience